knurling-rs/knurling-session-20q4/src/sessions/hello_sensor.md

 defmt::info!("Firmware Version: {:u8}.{:u8}", firmware_version[0], firmware_version[1]);
 ```

-Run your programm.
+Run your program.
 You should get a version number as log output while the LED blinks.

 Congratulations!
 You have written your first part of a hardware driver!